-Offer meaty cat or dog food and freshwater and call Hessilhead Wildlife Rescue Centre 01505 502415 or the Scottish SPCA on 03000 999 999 for further advice.
-You can watch our tour of the Hedgehog Hospital at Hessilhead for #HedgehogAwarenessWeek here.
+Offer meaty cat or dog food and freshwater and for further advice call Hessilhead Wildlife Rescue Centre on 01505 502415 or the Scottish SPCA on 03000 999 999.
+You can watch a tour of the Hedgehog Hospital at Hessilhead here.

 Follow us on social media for updates and highlights:

-For more information, to volunteer, submit sightings and register your interest in our loan scheme please contact:
+For more information, to volunteer, submit sightings and register your interest in our equipment loan scheme, please contact:

 Unit M1, Rosemount Business Park